Quirktree/info314-website/docs/resources/wifi-reference.md

     }
     ```

+Each network is represented by a configuration block that surrounded by `network={...}`.
 The contents of the network block will depend largely on the security settings of the network, e.g., whether or not the network is encrypted with a passphrase.
 This document provides instructions for configuring three common types of networks:

 1. Unencrypted Networks
 2. WPA2 Personal Networks (simple passphrase)